microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraAttributeSet.md

 ## DESCRIPTION

-The `Set-EntraAttributeSet` cmdlet update a Microsoft Entra ID attribute set object identified by ID.
+The `Set-EntraAttributeSet` cmdlet updates a Microsoft Entra ID attribute set object specified by its ID.
 Specify `Id` parameter to Update a Microsoft Entra ID attribute set object.

+In delegated scenarios with work or school accounts, the signed-in user must be assigned a supported Microsoft Entra role or a custom role with a supported role permission.

+Note: Only the Attribute Definition Administrator role is supported for this operation.
+Ensure the signed-in user is assigned this role.

+You can only update the `description` and `maxAttributesPerSet` properties.

 ## EXAMPLES